alejandro-piguave/alejandro-piguave/README.md

 # Hi, I'm Alejandro 👋

 I'm a software developer, passionate about building robust mobile applications and exploring new technologies.
-While my main focus is on Android development, I also enjoy dabbling in iOS and web development during my free time.
+While my main focus is on Android development, I also enjoy learning about iOS and web development during my free time.
 I currently study Software Engineering at Polytechnic University of Madrid.

 ## 🚀 Skills
 - Kotlin & Java